“…the first time the first woman had a chance to say no against war she should say it.”

 The Jeannette Rankin Peace Center is proud to carry the name of this pioneer Montanan whose life’s work exemplified a steadfast devotion to peace, justice, and democratic equality.

-more about Jeannette Rankin:
+more about Jeannette Rankin AND HER LEGACY:

 - Jeannette Rankin Foundation